Last Updated on 27 January 2026 by Cycloscope

 All these might seem scary, but actually, bilharzia is a very remote danger to the well-informed tourist.
 First of all, bilharzia is very easy to treat – be sure to buy one of the two drugs available, praziquantel or oxamniquine, available at any Malawian pharmacy.

-Those medicines, especially the praziquantel, are 100% effective and very safe for the organism, you’ll have to assume your dose in one go six weeks after your last contact with the lake water.
-If you don’t want to assume a drub without being sure you need it, you can get tested for bilharzia at any hospital in Malawi.
+Those medicines, especially praziquantel, are 100% effective and very safe for the body; you’ll have to take your dose in one go, six weeks after your last contact with lake water.

-Anyway, don’t let bilharzia scare you and ruin your enjoyment, just treat it after you leave the lake and you will most likely never ever feel any of its effects.
+Anyway, don’t let bilharzia scare you and ruin your enjoyment, just treat it after you leave the lake, and you will most likely never ever feel any of its effects.

 Malaria in Malawi

-Malawi is one of the countries with the highest number of malaria cases in the whole world.
+Malawi is one of the countries with the highest number of malaria cases in the world.
 On the lake and lowlands, risks are pretty high even in the dry season, while at altitudes above 1,200 meters, the dangers are reduced, although still present.

 As you should know, there is still no vaccine for malaria, although one has been tested recently, so the only way of avoiding the nastier forms of malaria is by taking prophylaxis.

 Keep in mind that taking malaria Prophylaxis won’t prevent you from getting malaria!
-What prophylaxis does is to protect from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!
+What prophylaxis does is protect from the most deadly forms (like brain malaria) and to soften the symptoms if you get it – Elena got malaria in Congo while taking the prophylaxis!

-Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row, because the drug could permanently damage the body.
-If your stay is short term though, we definitely advise taking malaria tablets.
+Moreover, most doctors do not recommend taking any malaria prophylaxis for more than three months in a row because the drug could permanently damage the body.
+If your stay is short-term, though, we definitely advise taking malaria tablets.

 If you don’t want to take the prophylaxis, be sure to cover your body at dusk and spray a ton of repellent.
 Look for guesthouses with mosquito nets.

-We recommend buying some Cortem for an emergency, but it’s most advisable to head to one of the many local clinics if you feel sick… go as soon as you exhibit the first symptoms – they’ll test you for free and treat you for cheap, no one knows malaria better than those doctors.
+We recommend buying some Cortem for emergencies, but it’s best to head to one of the many local clinics if you feel sick.
+Go as soon as you exhibit the first symptoms – they’ll test you for free and treat you for cheap; no one knows malaria better than those doctors.

 Cycling Africa?
 Check Also: